 Yet it is useful to keep in mind that, as I pointed out in chapter 1, the very notion of a normative sexuality, a normal psychosexual development, and a normal sexual act are inseparable, in Freud's work from the Three Essays on, from the detailed consideration of its aberrant, deviant, or perverse manifestations and components.
 It bears reiterating that the whole of Freud's theory of the human psyche, the sexual instincts and their vicissitudes, owes its material foundations and developments to psychoanalysis, his clinical study of the psychoneuroses-that is to say, those cases in which the mental apparatus and instinctual drives reveal themselves in their processes and mechanisms, which are "normally" hidden or unremarkable otherwise.
-The question whether a normal instinct. phylogenetically inherited, preexists its possible deviations (in psytransformations, some of which are then defined as normal (that is. non-pathogenic and socially desirable or admissible), is far from closed.
+The question whether a normal instinct, phylogenetically inherited, preexists its possible deviations (in psychoneurotic individuals), or whether instinctual life is but a set of transformations, some of which are then defined as normal (that is, non-pathogenic and socially desirable or admissible), is far from closed.